Elementor is a powerful page builder plugin for WordPress. Having the option to combine it with custom scripts will make it even stronger.

 The first way is by using the default HTML widget of Elementor and the second way is by installing an extension called Essential Addons.

 Why Adding Scripts to Elementor?

-Although there are WordPress plugins for any task, many website owners prefer to use small scripts instead of installing a plugin.
+Although WordPress plugins for any task, many website owners prefer to use small scripts instead of installing a plugin.

 It’s possible to use the site kit plugin to inject the GA code, but we can also use the script itself if we know where to paste it.

-Knowing how to use scripts with Elementor is important knowledge to gain because you will need to use it at some point or another.
+Knowing how to use scripts with Elementor is essential knowledge because you will need to use it at some point or another.

 - With the HTML widget.